apache/openwhisk/docs/mobile_sdk.md

 # Using the OpenWhisk mobile SDK

-OpenWhisk provides a mobile SDK for iOS and watchOS 2 devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
+OpenWhisk provides a mobile SDK for iOS and watchOS devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
 A version for Android is currently not available; Android developers can use the OpenWhisk REST API directly.

-The mobile SDK is written in Swift 2.2 and supports iOS 9 and later releases.
+The mobile SDK is written in Swift 3.0 and supports iOS 10 and later releases.
+You can build the mobile SDK using Xcode 8.0.
+Legacy Swift 2.2/Xcode 7 versions of the SDK are available up to 0.1.7, though this is now deprecated.

 ## Adding the SDK to your app